 The first bit of single track on the first bit of single track on the north loop.

 Sorry for all the pix of dirt and rocks.
 It's like candy for me.

 Lynna had motored ahead--intent on getting her 50K in.
 Johnna and I had almost accepted that a marathon would be a fine fitting ending to a good day.
 It was a little too warm in the fields in the direct sun, but you could at least get a little breeze.
 In the woods, it was maybe 10 degrees cooler, but there was no breeze.
 The humidity was a little on the high side.

 But Johnna was not getting along in the heat as well as I was.
-He started getting a bit of a head ache, and her hands were swelling.
+He started getting a bit of a headache, and her hands were swelling.
 I advised her to take in some more salt, and she said she had.
-I was worried about her head ache, and she talked about dropping at the end of the loop.
-She had ran out of water--maybe didn't refill at the last aid station?
+I was worried about her headache, and she talked about dropping at the end of the loop.
+She had run out of water--maybe didn't refill at the last aid station?
 I shared my water bottle with her--I was carrying two--one with water one with Gatorade.

 She ended up dropping at the Squatch aid station, and they got her a ride back.
 Once she got cooled down and rehydrated, she was fine.

 We kicked it up a step the last few hundred yards and managed to finish with a smile on our faces.